Saipem CEO sees no Volkswagen risk over fleet standards

 Cao, who returned to Saipem earlier this year as CEO to turn the troubled contractor round, was replying to a question by Vito Petruccelli, a member of the 5-Star Movement.

-Saipem, which is 43 percent owned by oil major Eni (ENI.MI), operates in some 60 countries with 40 offshore construction vessels and 17 offshore drilling vessels.
+Saipem, which is 43 percent owned by oil major Eni, operates in some 60 countries with 40 offshore construction vessels and 17 offshore drilling vessels.

 Eni recently agreed to sell a 12.5 percent stake in Saipem to state-owned investment fund FSI and create a shareholder pact with the fund to control the contractor.